jslusher/miniseed/README.rst

 Keys.sh
 *******

-    You're going to need this to buildout vinewhip.
+    You're going to need these items to deploy the salt-cloud master:

 .. code-block:: bash